 Our predicted finish: 7th

 Al-Naft were definitely the surprise package of last season.
-They challenged Al-Zawraa and Naft Al-Wasat all the way in their first group and recorded wins over the likes of Al-Talaba, Al-Minaa and Al-Shorta over the course of the season to finish in fifth position, just one season after finishing 16th and being lucky to avoid relegation.
+They challenged Al-Zawraa and Naft Al-Wasat all the way in their first group and recorded wins over many of the big boys to finish in fifth position, just one season after finishing 16th and being lucky to avoid relegation.
 Their great season saw them win the “Team of the Year” award ahead of undefeated Al-Zawraa and saw two of their players make the “Team of the Season”; their manager Hassan Ahmed also received the “Manager of the Season” award jointly with Basim Qasim (Al-Zawraa’s coach).
 It will be extremely difficult for the Greens to replicate their amazing 2015-16 campaign but they have a strong squad that should see them finish quite high in the league.
-They have a strong defence with the likes of full-back Hussam Kadhim and defensive midfielder Kassim Zidan giving them one of the best defensive records in the league last season and their strikeforce includes Iraq internationals Ayman Hussein and Mazen Fayadh, so we expect them to do well again this season.
+The likes of full-back Hussam Kadhim and defensive midfielder Kassim Zidan gave them one of the best defensive records in the league last season and their strikeforce includes Iraq internationals Ayman Hussein and Mazen Fayadh, so we expect them to do well again this season.

 Best ever finish: 1st (1980/81, 1981/82, 1985/86, 1992/93, 2001/02)